-- 70 percent reduction in absolute NOx emissions and 75 percent reduction in NOx emission rates;
+- 72 percent reduction in absolute NOx emissions and 78 percent reduction in NOx emission rates.

-- 32 percent reduction in absolute CO2 emissions and 43 percent reduction in CO2 emission rates;
+- 25 percent reduction in absolute CO2 emissions and 41 percent reduction in CO2 emission rates.

-- 62 percent reduction in SO2emissions and 68 percent reduction SO2 emission rates; and
+- 59 percent reduction in SO2 emissions and 68 percent reduction in SO2 emission rates.

-- 91 percent reduction in Hg emissions and 92 percent reduction Hg emission rates.
+- 90 percent reduction in Hg emissions and 92 percent reductions in Hg emission rates.

-Our energy mix includes approximately 2 million MWh of renewable energy, which consists of hydro, solar, biomass, landfill gas, waste heat recovery and wind renewable energy credits.
-This represents nearly 2 percent of our generation sources used to meet utility demand in 2017.
-While still a small portion of our utility generation, technological advances are making renewable energy as well as certain distributed energy resources increasingly cost-competitive.
+Our energy mix includes approximately 2.5 million MWh of renewable energy, which consists of wind renewable energy credits, solar, hydro, biomass, landfill gas and waste heat.
+This represents nearly 2 percent of our generation sources used to meet utility demand in 2018.

 To see how Entergy's emissions compare to other privately owned and investor-owned power producers, see the charts on our Environmental Footprint page.